lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/03-Seed-Faker/README.md

 ## Background & Objectives

-Now you are OK with both migrations and models, we'll put ourselves in a real-life scenario We want to have a dataset with which we can bootstrap our database.
+Now you are OK with both migrations and models, we'll put ourselves in a real-life scenario.
+We want to have a dataset with which we can bootstrap our database.
 It's called a `seed`.

 ## Setup